 The findings suggested that diet high in corn syrup may dampen the reward associated with oxycodone and therefore encourage higher consumption of the drug.

 High fructose corn syrup is a refined sugar that typically includes more fructose than glucose.
 It is a commonly used food additive in North America, produced by chemically processing corn.
 While it is in a ton of foods, it most often is found in soft drinks and that is also where it seems to have the biggest impact on our health.
-In fact, there is a significant connection between consumption of sugar sweetened beverages and weight gain, metabolic syndrome and hypertension.
+In fact, there is a significant connection between the consumption of sugar-sweetened beverages and weight gain, metabolic syndrome, and hypertension.

 The researchers recently explored the impact of high fructose corn syrup on behaviors and brain markers of addiction in lab rats.
 In one study conducted by students of the research, the animals had unrestricted access to bottles containing a water solution sweetened by high fructose corn syrup.
 After about a month of voluntary drinking, the bottles were removed and after a few sugar free days, animals’ behavioral and neural response to oxycodone were assessed.

-At the neural level, high fructose corn syrup decreased oxycodone induced release of dopamine, which is the desire promoting neurotransmitter active in the brain’s reward center.
+At the neural level, high fructose corn syrup decreased oxycodone induced release of dopamine, which is the desire for promoting neurotransmitter activity in the brain’s reward center.
 At low doses, it was found that sedative drugs like opioids and alcohol normally interfere with inhibition and stimulate a variety of psychomotor behaviors such as sociability, extroversion, talkativeness and interest in activities.
 The study done on rats found that exposure to high fructose corn syrup reduced this stimulation by oxycodone.